ptfpinho23/HeadlessVendingMachine/README.md

 ##### Dev Environment

 1. Copy the `.envtemplate` to `.env`and fill out all the environment variables
-1. Install Dependencies ` sh config/local/scripts/start.sh `
-1. Start Docker Containers from the root of the project `sh config/dev/scripts/start.sh`
+2. Start Docker Containers from the root of the project `sh config/dev/scripts/start.sh`
-1. After this, the API url will be shown in the Outputs session in the console as HTTP_SAT_API:

 ### Usage